 Some muffin top pans come with side grips or grab handles to make getting your goodies in and out of the oven easier.
 While these are great for preventing the dreaded "thumb dip", they do add a little extra length to your pans and can make stacking multiple pans for storage somewhat awkward.

-When it comes to handling hot baking pans, oven mitts are a kitchen safety must-have.
-Silicone oven mitts are flexible, grippy, and capable of withstanding temperatures of up to 450°F.
+Oven mitts: When it comes to handling hot baking pans, oven mitts are a kitchen safety must-have.

 Always place your pan in the center of the oven to prevent uneven cooking.